angelcarollyne/angelcarollyne.github.io/README.md

 # 👩‍💻 Angel Carollyne
 ### Unity VR Developer | Product Engineering & Marketing Graduate | Passionate about creating user-centered experiences with data-driven marketing skills

-> **"Bridging technical C# engineering with data-driven marketing to build high-impact XR solutions."**
+> **"Curious and adaptable quick learner with hands-on experience in Unity-based VR development.
+Always eager to explore new technologies and integrate them into user-focused product solutions."**

 ---